S-Javaid17/Ghost_Shooter/README.md

    cd ghost-shooter-fpga
    ```

-2. **Open in Vivado**:
-   - Open Vivado and create a new project.
-   - Add the Verilog source files under the `src/` directory.
-   - Include the constraint file (`Nexys-A7.xdc`) for proper pin mapping.

-3. **Synthesize & Implement**:
-   - Run synthesis and implementation in Vivado.
-   - Generate the bitstream file for the FPGA.

-4. **Programming the FPGA**:
-   - Use the Nexys A7-100T board and program it with the generated bitstream.
-   - Connect the joysticks and VGA monitor to start playing the game.
+**To Be Updated**

 ---

 ## How to Customize

 1. **Change Game Mechanics**:
-   Modify `game_mechanics.md` to adjust bullet speed, sprite size, or shooting frequency.
+   Modify `___.sv` to adjust bullet speed, sprite size, or shooting frequency.

-2. **Add More Sprites**:
+2. **Change the Images**:
-   You can add new sprites by extending the sprite sheet and updating the rendering logic.
+   You can add new images by changing the respective sprite RAMs and their top-files to adjust dimensions.
+      Keep sprite dimensions to powers of 2, for easy addressing.

-3. **Modify VGA Resolution**:
+4. **Modify VGA Resolution**:
    The VGA output can be configured for different resolutions by adjusting the timing parameters in the VGA controller.

----

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+      Modify the clock management circuit's outputs accordingly